The Dividing Line: When Does Opiate Abuse Become Opiate Addiction?

 In essence, signs of opiate addiction will continue to grow more severe the longer a person keeps using the drug.
 Chronic health problems, psychological disorders and even homelessness can result when opiate addiction is left untreated.

-If you or someone you know is considering getting treatment help, call our helpline at to ask about opiate addiction treatment options.
+If you or someone you know is considering getting treatment help, call our helpline at 800-598-5053 (Who Answers?) to ask about opiate addiction treatment options.